 From first time buyers, to families wanting that extra space, average housing costs in our region are far lower than the rest of the UK - and that goes for renting too!

-UK average house cost (UK House Price Index for Jan 2020 - GOV.UK):
+Latest UK average house cost data available (UK House Price Index at May 2021 - GOV.UK):

 BEST PLACES TO LIVE 2020